by

 your quick releases tight and lubed to stop creaks

-on my bike and I couldn't locate it.
-It sounded as if it was coming
+and I couldn't locate it.
+It sounded as if it was coming from the

-from the bottom bracket/crankset area, happening while putting pressure
+bottom bracket/crankset area, happening while putting pressure on

 no matter if I was standing, sitting or even without the saddle and